corydolphin/basics/arrays/README.md

 [wikipedia](http://en.wikipedia.org/wiki/Array_data_structure)

 An array contains a list of values, each with a particular index.
 The index can be mapped to an address in memory which makes iteration through an array much faster than that of a linked list.
+In thinking about an Array, it is often helpful to visualize a row of mailboxes, each with a mailbox number.

 ##common operations
 ###sorting